jonnew/cyclops/README.md

 ### Buying one
-You can purchase a fully assembled cyclops driver from the [open-ephys store](http://www.open-ephys.org/store/cyclops-led-driver).
-All profits go to the open-ephys initiative.
+You can purchase a fully assembled cyclops driver from the [open-ephys store](https://open-ephys.org/cyclops-led-driver).
+All profits go towards continued operation of open-ephys.

 ### Documentation
 Documentation and usage information are here: [MANUAL.pdf](./MANUAL.pdf).
 If you